chamambom/resume/README.md

  components such as cisco spam filter in a successful hybrid scenario with exchange online - for email routing reasons.
  - Changes to the components of the network - allow exchange to communicate directly with exchange online required security experts (which we did not have) and a series of long standing change requests.
 Tried to add O365 URLs and IPs on the firewall but there was a proxy and an IDS to also cater to.
-We ended up proposing doing a clean migration after being advised by microsoft that the data was too much and would require breaking it down into chunks to move it.
+We ended up proposing doing a clean migration after being advised by microsoft that the data was too much and would require breaking it down into chunks to move it.<br>
  **References** - Adrin Muchatibaya , Tafadzwa   <br>

  **Organisation** - [Steward Bank Zimbabwe](https://www.stewardbank.co.zw/)<br>